kallaway/100-days-of-code/log.md

 Today's Progress: I finished my Survey Page project and finished CSS Grid and Flexbox parts in FreeCodeCamp.
 Reviewed animations and transitions.

 Feelings:I felt a little tired because of studying all week.
 I wanted to do something else and learnt other things also.

+Day 14: December 17, 2019

+Today's Progress: I finished CSS Essential Course on Lynda but I didn't understand some parts.
+I will checck Mozilla doc. tomorrow and I did Sololearn.

+Feelings: I felt unmotivated and I am thinking I'm forgetting easily.I don't know what to to do.
+I need more time to learn deeper.